abaeyens/Framework-Arduino-PenO-2/RuneWork2/README.md

 ```

 ### Servos
 The RuneWork2 library doesn't yet have native support for controlling servos, but luckily this does not mean using servos is not possible.
 Using the functionality provided by the taskscheduler, it is possible to control servos.
 Please see example 03.
+Setting the position of the servo is done by writing to a global variable.

 ## FAQ